LSeu-Open/AIEnhancedWork/Tutorials/run-local-llm-ollama-and-page-assist.md

 ollama list
 ```

-## Step 2 : Use Ollama in your browser using Page assist extension.
+## Step 2 Use Ollama in your browser using Page assist extension

 It is not comfortable working directly in the command-line interface (CLI) for most, so i will show you how to interact with your Ollama model using a browser-based interface.
 We will be using the [Page assist extension](https://github.com/n4ze3m/page-assist).